rensimlab/rensimlab.github.io/README.md

 #### Simulations

 All of the information displayed about the data within each simulation is determined by a set of automatically generated YAML files available in the `_data` directory.
-Upon adding any new data to the RSL's servers, these can be updated by running `tools/regenerate_yamls.py`.
+Upon adding any new data to the RSL's servers, these can be updated by running `tools/regenerate_yamls.py` and committing the changes.
 The pages will change dynamically due to templating.

 ### Showcase